Skip to main content

 Dispute action processing status code, in response to the case action requested by you.
 Possible values:

-IN_PROGRESS: The request is being processed asynchronously and this is applicable for HTTP response status code 202.
+• IN_PROGRESS: The request is being processed asynchronously.
+This is applicable for HTTP response status code 202.
 Check the retrieve-status endpoint for updates.

-COMPLETED: The request was processed successfully and this is applicable for HTTP response status code 200.
+• COMPLETED: The request was processed successfully.
+This is applicable for HTTP response status code 200.
 Check error messages for details.

 traceId A number assigned by a transaction originator to assist in identifying a transaction uniquely.
 The systems trace audit number remains unchanged for all messages within a transaction.